Model Tabria Majors Celebrates Halloween With A Tribute To Ciara Titled #Cilloween And She Ate It Up! - NewsBreak

 When I came across Tabria’s Goodies tribute, I had to do a double take!
 The video looked exactly like Ciara’s video from the hairstyle, set designs, on down to the costumes.
 And not to mention Tabria shook her bottom like nobody’s business.
 We know Ciara holds the crown for twerking, but Tabria definitely gave the dance queen a run for her money.
 Tabria didn’t stop at Ciara’s Goodies video, she also recreated 1, 2 Step.
 And once again, she nailed it.

 Tabria is known for doing a fantastic job at recreating celebrity videos.
 She once impressed Beyoncé herself with a rendition of “Crazy In Love,” “Deja Vu,” and “Single Ladies” to name a few.
-She’s also done a phenomenal job at imitating Madonna, Britney Spears, and Nicki Minaj.
+She’s also done a phenomenal job at imitating Madonna, Britney Spears, and Nicki Minaj .View this post on Instagram

 Halloween has been officially conquered thanks to Tabria.
 Every other celebrity may want to come harder or hang their costumes up.